Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Proofs in

 Taking the expectation on both sides, we analyze these two terms one by one.

-For the second term, we have that the expectation is $0$ because we could condition on $w_i$ and use the linearity of inner product and expectation to swap the order.
+For the second term, we have that the expectation is $0$ because we could condition on $w_i$ and use the linearity of inner product and expectation to swap the order. $\varepsilon_i$ is independent of $w_i$ and hence $\hat{f}$.
 The expectation of $\varepsilon_i$ is $0$.